* This blog was last tested on Oracle Analytics Cloud Data Sync (2.6.1) by Jay Pearson (Oracle A-Team) *

 Check the 'Target Tables' section.
 This will have a row for each file or RDBMS table source.
 Select the table, and then within the options below the table name, table columns and properties, and indexes can be edited if necessary.

-If the target tables were created by another process - perhaps from a manual load through the File Data Loader, or through the Apex tool - there may be issues for the Data Sync tool when it tries to truncate and remove and recreate indexes, or with existing constraints on the table in BICS that do not match the constraints set up in the data loader tool.
+If the target tables were created by another process - perhaps from a manual load through the File Data Loader, or through the Apex tool - there may be issues for the Data Sync tool when it tries to truncate and remove and recreate indexes, or with existing constraints on the table that do not match the constraints set up in the data loader tool.

 To fix this, have the tool drop and recreate the target table itself first.
 To do this, under the 'Target Tables' section, right click on the table name, and then select the 'Drop/Create/Alter Tables' option: